Look! It’s a clean sewing room!

 That table top is a collage of picture book pages with a layer of clear epoxy over it.
 I love it!
 You can see how I did it here.
 There’s a futon backed up to the sewing table, because my studio is also the guest room. 🙂

 And that’s it!
+My clean sewing room!
 More details coming every day this week about fabric storage, tool storage, embroidery floss storage, and pins & needles.

 I hope you enjoyed the tour!
 Happy Monday!